 This Boston trio’s debut album is a throwback to decadent early-’70s rock bands like The New York Dolls, Alice Cooper and Aerosmith (full disclosure: 2/3 of the band are Joe Perry’s children, and I bet Steven Tyler has given them some vocal pointers), but played at punk tempos.
 The Stones get a few nods on Long Weekend’s slower numbers like “Where She Was On Monday” and the album’s best song “I Know That You’re Leaving”, a ballad that features affecting lyrics and an economical run-time of 2:17.
-There aren’t enough bands these days who let it rip like these guys do on “Heavy Idea” or “Looking Pretty, Pretty” which fuses a ’60s spy-movie guitar riff to a ’70s hard-rock groove, and today’s groups could also learn from Long Weekend’s brief runtime – ten songs in thirty minutes – which makes it the perfect kick in the pants for an increasingly tame and precious rock scene.
+There aren’t enough bands who let it rip like TAB do on “Heavy Idea” or “Looking Pretty, Pretty” which fuses a ’60s spy-movie guitar riff to a ’70s hard-rock groove, and today’s groups could also also learn something from Long Weekend’s brief runtime – ten songs in thirty minutes – which makes it the perfect kick in the pants for an increasingly tame and precious rock scene.

 |2||Looking Pretty, Pretty|

 |5||Apple of an Eye|

 |10||Sallie Mae Wilcox: Ramblings of a Suitor|